ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/non-ukfast-install.md

 ![input-api-token](files/setup-apikey-example.png)

 If you don't have an existing API application token, or would like to generate a new application token, you can generate one by pressing the blue `Generate Application Token` button provided, as shown below.
 The generated token will be entered into the text box for you.
-Furthermore, application tokens can be managed via https://my.ukfast.co.uk/applications/index.php
+Furthermore, application tokens can be managed via the [API applications page](https://my.ukfast.co.uk/applications/index.php).

 ![generate-api-token](files/setup-apikey.png)